Search results for

 Best headphones for music and gaming

-When it comes to headphones that perform equally well for gaming and listening to music, we have both an open-back and a closed-back pick.
+When it comes to headphones that perform equally well for gaming and listening to music, we/ve got you covered.

 The driver and ear pad of the Audeze Maxwell.